Kimoy777/adamcaudill.github.io/source/_posts/2014-03-23-security-by-buzzword-why-i-dont-support-ensafer.markdown

 categories:
 ---

+**Update**: I had a call with Ensafer's CTO, Trygve Hardersen to discuss the issues I brought up, and what they can do about it.
+First, they updated the site so that downloads are now over HTTPS.
+He stated that the infrastructure that powers their service is separate from the website, and everything is over HTTPS.
+They are working on making documentation available, and hope to have the first documents available soon.
+Once I get a chance to look over their documentation, I'll post further updates.

 [Ensafer](http://www.ensafer.com/) is an overlay to Dropbox that offers end-to-end encryption, the goal being to address privacy concerns that Dropbox can access user's files - and thus possibly the US Government (via NSLs, etc.).
 This sounds like a great idea - end to end encryption is the best way to prevent unjustified surveillance, and I do use a competing product ([Boxcryptor](https://www.boxcryptor.com/)), so I support the concept, but what about Ensafer's implementation - does it provide the level of security desired?

 **Where are the details?**